arranrp/Profiles/README.md

 Profiles
 =========

-Profiles is simple professional profile made in HTML/CSS.
-The ideas in the design and purpose of Profiles are based on public discussions from [Ian Fenn] and [Jason Mesut].
+Profiles is a simple professional profile made in HTML/CSS.
+The idea behind it is a result of conversations with [Ian Fenn] and [Jason Mesut].
+Their key points could be summarised as follows:

-* Standard portfolios only illustrate visual ability and ability to process deliverables
+* Standard portfolios only illustrate visual skills and the ability to produce deliverables
 * Ideas and methodology come across poorly in this way
 * Most portfolios focus on where you have been and what you have made
 * What is missing is how you got to the finished product and the results

-I'm not suggesting this design solves all of the above problems and it's far from complete.
-As such I'd appreciate any feedback.
+Profiles attempts to help focus more on the parts that are often missing from standard portfolios.
+I'm not suggesting this design solves all of the above problems – it's far from complete, and as such I'd appreciate any feedback.

 Profiles in use:

-If you'd like to use this project for your self that would be great.
-If you'd like to use this as a template and change it please do.
+If you'd like to use this project for yourself that would be great.
+If you'd like to use this as a template and change it, then please do.
 If you do either of these I'd appreciate seeing the results and listing them here.
 * [Arran Ross-Paterson]

 Version